-Assessment Guidance for the Trainer/Assessor
+Assessment Guidance for the Assessor

-This qualification can be assessed by a Trainer who has trained the Candidate (a Trainer/Assessor) or by a third party (an Assessor) not directly involved with training of the Candidate providing they are suitably qualified and meet the requirements of the awarding body.
+This qualification can only be assessed by an Assessor who is suitably qualified and meets the requirements of the awarding body.
+The Assessor must be independent and cannot have been involved with the training of the Candidate.
 Please see City & Guilds Centre Manual for guidance.